It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 Why I Stopped Believing in the One-Agent Solution#

-Here's the thing nobody tells you when you're building your first LLM application — a single model call is seductive.
+Here is the thing nobody tells you when you are building your first LLM application.
+A single model call is seductive.
 You write one prompt, you get one response, you ship it.
 Clean.
 Simple.
 Elegant, even.

 But then the real world shows up.

-I had a research workflow that needed to search the web, extract and cross-reference content, analyze patterns in structured data, draft a coherent report, and then — critically — fact-check its own work.
-That's not one job.
-That's five jobs.
-And asking one prompt to handle all of them is like asking your restaurant's head chef to also wait tables, manage the books, wash the dishes, and park the cars.
+I had a research workflow that needed to search the web, extract and cross-reference content, analyze patterns in structured data, draft a coherent report, and then, critically, fact-check its own work.
+That is not one job.
+That is five jobs.
+Asking one prompt to handle all of them is like asking your restaurant's head chef to also wait tables, manage the books, wash the dishes, and park the cars.
 Sure, they could attempt it.
 But the risotto is going to suffer.

-But I'm getting ahead of myself.
+But I am getting ahead of myself.
 Let me show you what this actually looks like in code.

 Core Architecture Patterns#